 - 3 Tbsp whole milk, room temperature

 Make The Churro Cake

-Preheat oven to 350°F and prepare three 6 or 8-inch cake pans by spraying with baking spray and placing a wax paper circle in the bottom of each pan.
+- Preheat oven to 350°F and prepare three 6-inch or two 8-inch cake pans by spraying with baking spray and placing a wax paper circle in the bottom of each pan.

-Cream butter on med-high for one minute.
-Add sugar and beat on high for 2-3 minutes, until light and fluffy, scraping down bowl and paddle as needed.
+- Cream butter on med-high for one minute.
+Add sugar and beat on med-high for 2 minutes, until light and fluffy, scraping down bowl and paddle as needed.

-Add all of the dry ingredients at once with the mixer on low speed until just combined, then add the milk all at once with the mixer still on low.
-Scrape down the bowl and paddle and mix on low until it all just comes together.
+- Add all of the dry ingredients at once with the mixer on low speed until just combined, then add the milk all at once with the mixer still on low.
+Scrape down the bowl and paddle and mix on low until it all just comes together, about 30 seconds.
 You might need to hand whisk at the end to get rid of some lumps, but be careful not to overmix.

-Fill prepared cake pans ⅔ full and bake for 35-40 minutes or until a toothpick inserted comes out clean.
+- Fill prepared cake pans no more than ⅔ full and bake for 30-35 minutes or until a toothpick inserted comes out clean.

 Make The Mexican Chocolate Ganache